Quelklef/gorged/README.md

 _Or skip right to [installation](#installation)_

 These are all the changes that the program is capable of making.
-To disable some, pass regexes to `--disable`, like
+To disable some, pass a regex to `--disable`, like
 ```bash
 ./run.sh --disable 'twitter_remove_home_feed|stackexchange.*'
 ```